VishnuRam16/DSCI511-TermProject/README.md

 - <b>Second chance points:</b>
 A second chance point in basketball is when a team scores off a missed basket from their own player.
 Being able to score from a miss on the first attempt.

-- <b>Points Against:</b>
-PA stands for Points Against.
-It is determined by adding up the total amount of points that were scored by your opponents each week.

 - <b>Rebound:</b>
 A rebound, sometimes colloquially referred to as a board is a statistic awarded to a player who retrieves the ball after a missed field goal or free throw.